Skip to main content

 4. Install Nginx Ingress

-Enable the Nginx Ingress controller to manage external access to your services by setting it up in Minikube with Helm.
+Enable the Nginx Ingress controller to manage external access to your services by setting it up in your cluster with Helm.

 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx --force-update